WebOrigami/docs/scrap/graphs.md

 - For each person, you also want to have a link on the main `index.html` page.
 - For each full-size photo in the `images` folder, you want to have a corresponding thumbnail photo in the `thumbnails` folder.

-You'll be able to express these correspondences directly in Graph Origami.
+You'll be able to express these correspondences directly in Web Origami.

-Creating things in Graph Origami means thinking about the graph you've got and the graph you want, and about how to transform the former into the latter step by step.
+Creating things in Web Origami means thinking about the graph you've got and the graph you want, and about how to transform the former into the latter step by step.

 &nbsp;